(Kirikou et les Hommes et les Femmes)

 The Roof of the Strong Woman:– When Karaba refuses to allow a village woman to repair the roof of her house in time for the rains, Kirikou’s mother agrees to allow the woman to come and stay at their place but they are unprepared for her demands.
 The Grumpy Old:– When one of the old men of the village goes missing, Kirikou tricks one of Karaba’s fetishes into locating him.
 Kirikou has to use his ingenuity to rescue the man who is trapped in a tree by a cougar and then from the wrath of Karaba after the old man insults her.
 The Blue Monster:– One day, the children of the village come across a boy dressed in a blue burnoose.
 They are afraid of his strange looks and paler skin but Kirikou is not and befriends the boy.
 As they realise that the boy is a Tuareg who has become lost from his caravan and family, they try to help him find his way back.
 The Griotte:– A griotte, a woman who travels about telling stories, comes to the village and gathers everybody at night to tell a tale.
 Karaba insistently interrupts, wanting the griotte to come and tell stories to her.
 The Flute:– As the Harmattan wind comes, this disturbs the infants of the village.
 Various people are able to keep them distracted by making noise.
 Kirikou has the most success when he comes up with the idea of creating a flute.

 French animator Michel Ocelot had an internationally acclaimed hit with his first film Kirikou and the Sorceress (1998).
 Over the years, Ocelot has returned to tell further tales of Kirikou with Kirikou and the Wild Beasts (2005) and Kirikou and the Men and Women here, as well as creating a Kirikou stage musical.
-Elsewhere, Ocelot went on to make the equally delightful Princes and Princesses (1999), an anthology of potted fairytales, the Arabian fairytale Azur and Asmar (2006) and a further anthology Tales of the Night (2011) and Dilili in Paris (2018), all animated in the same simple line-drawn style.
+Elsewhere, Ocelot went on to make the equally delightful Princes and Princesses (1999), an anthology of potted fairytales, the Arabian fairytale Azur and Asmar (2006), a further anthology Tales of the Night (2011) and Dilili in Paris (2018), all animated in the same simple line-drawn style.